ossd-s24/project-evaluation/streamlit_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+Not very friendly to beginners, but very active

 __Do the maintainers respond helpfully to questions in issues?__
+Yes

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+Yes

 __Do pull requests get reviewed?__

+Yes

 __Do maintainers thank people for their contributions?__

+No

 __Are there special skills required to contribute to the project?
 If so, what are they?__